Chauvin gets 22 1/2 years in prison for George Floyd's death - WTMJ

 Chauvin has been held since his conviction at the state’s maximum-security prison in Oak Park Heights, where he has been kept in a cell by himself for his own protection, his meals brought to him.

-The three other officers are scheduled for trial in March on state charges of aiding and abetting both murder and manslaughter.

-Associated Press writers Aaron Morrison and Stephen Groves and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.
+Associated Press writers Aaron Morrison, Stephen Groves, Tammy Webber, and Angie Wang and Associated Press/Report for America reporter Mohamed Ibrahim contributed to this report.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd